Daniel Elihu Kramer

 B.A., Haverford College

 His short film Recently, Long Ago premiered at the Palm Springs International Short Film Festival in 2015.
-His first feature film, Kitchen Hamlet, a contemporary setting of Shakespeare's Hamlet, won multiple awards as an official selection at film festivals throughout the United States.
+His feature film, Kitchen Hamlet, a contemporary setting of Shakespeare's Hamlet, won awards as an official selection at film festivals throughout the United States.
 He was a visiting artist at the Wexner Center for the Arts, which supported the editing of Kitchen Hamlet.

 Kramer is a member of the Stage Directors and Choreographers Society (SDC) and the Dramatists Guild.
 He was a founding artistic director of Salt Lake Shakespeare and assistant to the artistic director of Spiral Stage and assistant to the artistic director of Circle Repertory Theatre.
 Previous teaching includes Kenyon College (where he was chair of dance and theater), Bowdoin College and Fordham University at Lincoln Center.